-It is important for all animals to be exercised and this will depend on their age, ability and species.
-Your dog should been vaccinated before going outside and/or interacting with other dogs.
+It is important for all animals to be exercised and this will depend on their age, ability, and species.
+Your dog should be vaccinated before going outside and/or interacting with other dogs.

 Dogs should be walked or exercised at least twice a day.
 In the summer, exercise should be done in the early morning or evening/night time to avoid your dog over-heating.
 Remember to carry poop bags with you to clean up after your dog and dispose of them in rubbish bins.

 Keep your dog on a lead at all times when walking on the street, roads, and areas of high vehicle movement.

 If it is safe to do so, make sure when you let your dog off the lead that you know it will come back when called.